ibm-cloud-docs/cephaas/administrators.md

 ## Setting up your storage
 {: #administrators-setup}

 First, you need to have at least one {{site.data.keyword.cephaas_full_notm}} resource instance, and some volumes to store the data in.
 How do you want to segment access to your data?
 Where do you want your data to physically reside?
-How often will the data be accessed?
+How often is the data accessed?

 ### Segmenting access
 {: #administrators-access}

-You can segment access at two levels: at the resource instance level and at the bucket level.
+You can segment access at two levels: at the resource instance level, and at the bucket level.

 Perhaps you want to make sure that your developers can only access a particular storage volume.
 Or, if you want to ensure that only the application your team is making can edit the data that is stored.
 You might want your developers with access to the cloud platform to only be able to read data for troubleshooting reasons, but not change anything.
-These are examples of service-level policies.
+These access levels are examples of service-level policies.

-Now what if the development team, or any individual user, who has viewer access to a storage instance, but should be able to directly edit data in one or more buckets?
+Now what if the development team, or any individual user, who has viewer access to a storage instance, and is expected to directly edit data in one or more buckets?
 You can use bucket level policies to elevate the level of access that is granted to users within your account.
 For instance, a user might not be able to create new buckets, but can create and delete objects within existing buckets.

 ### Managing access
 {: #administrators-manage-access}